Creamy vegan beet hummus dip made from scratch. This hummus is vibrant, healthy, packed with plant-based protein and lots of flavor!

 - 2 cloves garlic

-In a food processor, add all ingredients and whizz until smooth.
+- To a food processor, add all ingredients and blend until smooth (about 5 minutes).

 - If the dip is too thick, add a little bit of water and blend again.
 Have a taste, and adjust seasonings/garlic to your preference.

 - Serve in a bowl, add a little of olive oil and garnish with pomegranate seeds, fresh herbs, nigella seeds, sesame seeds, etc.